-Cloud Shell automatically authorizes users to manage cloud resources by running commands.
-Permissions allocated to each account are the same as those granted by RAM.
-Cloud Shell authenticates all users and isolates VMs by user to ensure the security of the operating environment.
+The Linux VM is valid only when the session between your client and Cloud Shell is in the active state.
+Cloud Shell automatically grants you the permissions to manage your Alibaba Cloud resources when you run commands in Cloud Shell.
+You do not need to perform additional operations.
+Permissions granted to each account are the same as those granted by RAM.
+Cloud Shell authenticates all users and isolates VMs by user to ensure the security of the runtime environment.

-You can bind a storage space to the $HOME directory of your instance for permanent storage.
-The files in the $HOME directory, including scripts and user configuration files such as .bashrc and .vimrc, do not vary with your session or Cloud Shell instance.
+You can bind a storage space to the $HOME directory of your instance for persistent storage.
+The files in the $HOME directory, including scripts and user configuration files such as .bashrc and .vimrc, remain unchanged regardless of whether your session or Cloud Shell instance changes.

 Cloud Shell provides a built-in code editor.
 You can click the Code icon in the toolbar to open the code editor.